Blog // June 13, 2017

 Gartner, an American research and advisory firm, has predicted that this year will be a tipping point when customer experience becomes more important to consumers than even products and services.
 Are you taking steps to embrace this new retail battlefield?

-You must prioritize the “effortless experience” when designing your self service solution.
+You must prioritize the a seamless customer experience when designing your self-service solution.
 This concept was first introduced by the Harvard Business Review in a report titled, “Stop Trying to Delight Your Customers.”
 Matt Dixon went on to write a book, The Effortless Experience, which focused on the idea that customer effort and loyalty are inversely related.
 In other words, the more you make your customers work, the more likely they’ll be to find a brand that makes them work less.
-So don’t undermine your self service solution by making it anything other than extremely easy to access and use.
-If it’s not user friendly, it’s not an effortless experience.
+So, don’t undermine your self-service solution by making it anything other than extremely easy to access and use.
+If it’s not user friendly, it’s not a seamless experience.

 73 percent of customers search online when they have questions, so use Search Engine Optimization (SEO) to ensure your self-service solutions are easy to find on Google.
 SEO is a science and art form unto itself, but the return on investment in optimizing your site for search engines can be significant.
 Customers should also be able to find a link to the self-service portal right on your homepage.
 Each page that features a solution should give users the option to learn more about the topic or related topics.